why juergen teller is working with students

 Photographer Juergen Teller captures vivid subjects in a bleached out, oversaturated world.
 He has a talent for always communicating his own unique point of view, even in commercial shoots.
 His style is instantly recognisable.
 "Commercial work is work made for clients.
 Art is where you do what you want.
 Each requires a totally different way of thinking, but actually, my approach remains the same," Juergen says.
 That he retains a strong sense of artistry no matter what he's shooting for, has given rise to his reputation for moving so easily between the art world and the commercial.

 Juergen returned to Japan in February to put on his first solo show in the country in 25 years, titled Teller ga Kaeru.
 The exhibition features a number of photos he has been taking based around the motifs of frogs and plates ("Teller" being the German word for "plate").
-"When I told Francesco Bonami [the curator] that I had all these photos of frogs on plates, we decided to make that the theme of the show.
+"When I told Francesco Bonami (the curator) that I had all these photos of frogs on plates, we decided to make that the theme of the show.
 He also decided on the name of the show too — the word "kaeru" has the meanings of both "frog" and "to return" in Japanese.
 And just as the title suggests, Juergen was making his return to Japan.
 He documented his stay, with the gallery as his stage.
+A young student at a Tokyo art university with a remarkable fringe.
 Wherever Teller travels in the world he draws energy and power from young people, and keeps striving to work with them to make new things.

 "I don't want to do things like tell the students exactly what they ought to study, or say things like 'that piece of work sucks.'
 I want to do something together with them.
 That applies to the commercial work too, but I do still want to give them a challenge.
 The client work has real deadlines, and I want them to know how everything actually works."
 This considerate approach to his students might stem in part from his experiences in 1986, when the photographer Nick Knight took a bewildered young Juergen, who had only just moved to London, under his wing.
 "Nick gave me a lot of courage.
 He also gave me hope.
 His wife helped me out too by setting up chances to show my portfolio to art directors, inviting me to record company sales promotions, and so on.
 They were really kind to me, and they helped me out so much.
 I don't think I would have been able to do anything if I'd been on my own."
 He recalls that time nostalgically: "If Nick hadn't been there to give me hope, I really wouldn't have known how to make my way as a photographer."
 Beyond simply drawing motivation from his students, Juergen aims to pass on the aspirational attitude and fighting spirit he received from his tutors.